projectcalico/calico/master/networking/mtu.md

 #### Configure MTU for overlay networking

 If you are using IP in IP and/or VXLAN for {{site.prodname}} overlay networking, set the tunnel MTU to match the value that you configured for the veth MTU.
-Use the calico-config ConfigMap to set values in FelixConfiguration.

-Edit `calico-config ConfigMap` with the MTU tunnel values for your environment.
+Edit `calico-config ConfigMap` to set the MTU tunnel values in FelixConfiguration.
 For example:

 ```
 # Configure the MTU to use